premvishwakarma95/interview-questions/README.md

 ---

 ## 2️⃣2️⃣ What is Babel?
-**Babel** converts modern JavaScript into browser-compatible JavaScript.
+**Babel** converts modern JavaScript into browser-compatible JavaScript OR converts ES6 JS into old JS is called babel or also we call it reactjs compiler.

 ---